mplanck/ShaderToyVR/README.txt

-ShaderToy VR converts toys that use a ray marching/ray casting approach which calculate a camera origin (aka ro) and a camera ray direction (aka rd) per pixel.
+ShaderToy VR converts toys that use a ray marching/ray casting approach which calculate a camera origin (aka ro) and a camera ray direction (aka rd) per pixel into an Oculus Rift DK2 compatible experiences.

 Most toy's construct ro and rd using  a pin-hole camera model.
 They do so by calculating an orthonormal basis for the camera, and then use that to map pixel coordinates to a ray direction.
 The code often looks like this:

 ...